Maureen Orth: Reporting on Woody Allen and Mia Farrow

-In response to Orth’s 2013 story, and the renewed media attention on the decades-old accusations and custody fight between Allen and Farrow, Allen drafted a lengthy opinion piece published the New York Times in 2014 denying that he had abused Dylan when she was a child in the early 1990s.

-On the same day Allen’s editorial was published in the New York Times, Orth published “10 Undeniable Facts About the Woody Allen Sexual Abuse Allegation” in Vanity Fair.
+In 2014, in response to Orth’s 2013 story and the renewed media attention on the decades-old accusations and custody fight between Allen and Farrow, Allen drafted a lengthy opinion piece published in The New York Times denying that he had abused Dylan when she was a child in the early 1990s.
+On the same day that Allen’s editorial was published in The New York Times, Orth published “10 Undeniable Facts About the Woody Allen Sexual Abuse Allegation” in Vanity Fair.

-In a May 2016 column for The Hollywood Reporter, Ronan Farrow noted that most of the facts of the claims made by Dylan against Allen had been “meticulously reported by journalist Maureen Orth.”

-Much of the reporting by Orth on the relationship between Woody Allen and Mia Farrow was used by filmmakers Kirby Dick, Amy Ziering and Amy Herdy as the basis for their 2021 HBO Documentary “Allen v.
-Farrow.”
+Much of the reporting by Orth on the relationship between Allen and Mia Farrow was used by filmmakers Kirby Dick, Amy Ziering and Amy Herdy as the basis for their 2021 HBO documentary Allen v.
+Farrow.
 Orth was interviewed for the documentary and appears on camera in episodes one and three of the four-part series.

 Reporting on Andrew Cunanan and Gianni Versace

-In the spring of 1997, Orth read a news story in the New York Daily News about the manhunt for Andrew Cunanan, and an unlikely string of murders.
+In the spring of 1997, Orth read a news story in the New York Daily News about the manhunt for Andrew Cunanan and an unlikely string of murders.
 She began conducting research and gathering information on Cunanan and spent nine weeks developing a story set to appear in Vanity Fair.

-While Vanity Fair was doing the final fact-checking of Orth's article, Versace was killed in Miami on July 15, 1997.
-That night, Cunanan was named as a suspect and the following morning Orth broke the news on NBC's Today Show that, according to her research, Versace and Cunanan had met each other backstage at the San Francisco Opera in 1990 when the designer created the costumes for the opera's production of "Capriccio."

-Orth conducted additional research in Miami for her piece, “The Killer’s Trail,” which appeared in the September 1997 issue of the magazine.
-After Versace's murder, and before her article was published in Vanity Fair, book publisher Delacorte was rumored to have paid Orth a significant advance for a book-length reworking of the story.
+While Vanity Fair was doing the final fact-checking of Orth's article, Italian fashion designer Gianni Versace was killed in Miami on July 15, 1997.
+That night, Cunanan was named as a suspect and the following morning Orth broke the news on NBC's Today show that Versace and Cunanan had met each other backstage at the San Francisco Opera in 1990 when the designer created the costumes for the opera's production of Capriccio.
+Orth conducted additional research in Miami for her piece "The Killer’s Trail", which appeared in the September 1997 issue of Vanity Fair.

-Two years later, Orth published Vulgar Favors: Andrew Cunanan, Gianni Versace, and the Largest failed Manhunt in U.S. History.
-She dedicated the book to her late husband, Tim Russert, and their son Luke, as well as Orth's mother.
-In the book, Orth claimed, among other things, that Gianni Versace had AIDS and that his deteriorating health was kept a secret to avoid putting a public listing of his company at risk.
+After Versace's murder, and before her article was published in the magazine, book publisher Delacorte was rumored to have paid Orth a significant advance for a book-length reworking of the story.
+Two years later, Orth published Vulgar Favors: Andrew Cunanan, Gianni Versace, and the Largest Failed Manhunt in U.S. History.
+She dedicated the book to her husband, Tim Russert, and their son Luke, as well as Orth's mother.
+In the book, she claimed, among other things, that Versace had AIDS and that his deteriorating health was kept a secret to avoid putting a public listing of his company at risk.